microsoft/pxt/tests/project-tools-test/README.md

   router using minimal DOM owners, independent stores and editable controls.
   It covers scoped keys, text undo, nested editors and listener/lock teardown.
-- [launcher.spec.js](launcher.spec.js) uses Puppeteer and real React to check the compact bubble animation, persistent options, keyboard focus and dismissal, the 1199/1200px strip breakpoint, and preserving a mounted draft.
+- [launcher.spec.js](launcher.spec.js) uses Puppeteer and real React to check the horizontal/vertical bubble animation, persistent options, keyboard focus and dismissal, the always-visible ellipsis, desktop-expanded versus mobile/tablet-collapsed startup without autofocus, the 1199/1200px strip breakpoint, and preserving a mounted draft.
+  Explicit desktop disclosure choices survive orientation changes; the separate 991/992px breakpoint sets the default visibility.
+Desktop click-away closes the panel without hiding the bubbles.
 Small-desktop checks retain desktop header/footer spacing and both resize grips, with the width grip only hiding at the separate 991px tablet breakpoint.
 It compiles the production LESS with test theme variables and checks RTL, reduced-motion behavior, banner